cartaxodev/cryptosow/README.md

 # cryptosow
-Crytposow is a crowdfunding platform focused on raising crypto funds to finance projects in social economics and sustainability area.
+Crytposow is a crowdfunding platform focused on raising crypto funds to finance projects in social-economics and sustainability area.